What Does Cloud Native Actually Mean?

 The Pillars of Cloud Native Architecture

-Cloud native is built on several foundational pillars that collectively enable the speed, agility, and resilience these systems are known for:
+Cloud native is built on several foundational pillars that collectively enable the speed, agility, and resilience these systems are known for.
+There are various ways to create a cloud-native architecture, but the goal is always to increase software delivery velocity and service reliability and to develop shared ownership among software stakeholders.

 - Faster development cycles with autonomous teams